paradedb/paradedb/pg_search/README.md

 `/test/expected` for the expected output, and it will automatically get picked up by the test suite.

-**Note**

-The bash script takes arguments and allows you to run tests either sequentially or in parallel.
+Note: the bash script takes arguments and allows you to run tests either sequentially or in parallel.
 For more info run `./test/runtests.sh -h`